Questions to ask your spouse

 7. Would religious differences be a problem?

 In case you don’t have the same religious background, how do you plan on handling it?
-Would you consider, basing on one of them, or outright not be religious?
-With our society today, religion is a big topic that either links you with your people or separates you.
+Would you consider, basing on one of them, or outright not being religious?
+In our society today, religion is a big topic that either links you with your people or separates you.

 This helps you know how you will raise your family and, most importantly, your children.
 It will also create great disciplinary grounds for how your children will grow up and the values they will invest in as they grow.